 In 2003, Steve was asked by Brigadier General Marshall Scantlin to come into the Texas State Guard and serve as his Judge Advocate.
 Steve complied and has served not only as an attorney, but in command, earning military awards for his work during Hurricane Katrina, Hurricane Rita, and various other operations.
-Steve is currently a Lieutenant Colonel and enrolled in the Command General Staff College.
+Steve, a Lieutenant Colonel, graduated from the Command General Staff College.
 He resigned his commission when he moved to Utah.

 Steve is happily married to Susan Foster Sanderfer and has four wonderful children, Joshua, Ashley, Brittany, and Matthew.
-He has one one granddaughter, Kalliope.
+He has one two granddaughters, Kalliope and Chloe.

 Date of Birth: July 1, 1960

 Place of Birth: Keesler Air Force Base, Biloxi, Mississippi